argoproj-labs/training-material/argo-workflows/templates/dag.md

-A DAG template is another common type of template, lets look at a complete example:
+A DAG template is another common type of template, let's look at a complete example:

 ```
 apiVersion: argoproj.io/v1alpha1